 Long a member of the Avengers, the Vision is a solar-powered artificial human, or “synthezoid” according to Roy Thomas when he created the character in 1968.
 When introduced, the Vision was a novelty, and remained so for several years, with Thomas presenting an odd evolution of emotion.
 Steve Englehart picked up on this, but with the exception of John Byrne, who dismantled the Vision, it’s arguable that pretty well every creator who’s used him since has left him in stasis.
 Not so Tom King.

 King settles on the Vision’s status as an artificial human and runs with it, rather than just treating him as a superhero as so many others have.
 After a purge of his core programming, a re-booted Vision concludes he should integrate more fully as a human.
 To this end he uses his original schematics to create an artificial wife and two teenage children, who move as a family to a Washington DC suburb.
-In print the concept reads as the pitch for a wacky sitcom, but while there are comedic elements, King’s priority is to explore what it is to be human, and who can be human.
+In print the concept reads as the pitch for a wacky sitcom, but while there are comedic elements, King’s priority is to explore what it is to be human, and who can be human played out as a Shakesperean tragedy.
 The Vision asks if emotion can be completely excised in favour of logic, or whether it will evolve naturally in any circumstances.
 There are some funny sequences applying remorseless logic to everyday grievances, but the overall intent is serious.

 Vision himself has had years of interacting with humanity, but it’s a new experience for his family, who find integrating into a neighbourhood far more difficult, accentuated by King using foreboding captions narrated with hindsight.
 As some tragic events play out, error piling on error, the Vision is torn, forced to compromise his principles, and due to a prophecy the Avengers decide to monitor the Vision surreptitiously.